-Once you register a confirmation of registration and detailed instructions on accessing the certificate will be emailed within two business days.
+Once you register a confirmation of registration and detailed instructions on accessing the course(s) will be emailed within two business days.

 How much time will I have to complete the course?

-The time limit to take this 60-hour certificate is six months from your receipt of the login information.
+The time limit to take the 60-hour certificate is six months from your receipt of the login information.
 You may take the certificate at times that are convenient.
-This time frame is an average of 2.5 hours per week for 24 weeks.
+The time limit for each of the 30-hour courses is three months from your receipt of the login information.
+This time frame is an average of 2.5 hours per week.

 Can I earn University of Minnesota credits after completing this certificate?

-While learners will receive a Professional Certificate of Learning, you will not receive official UMD credit.
-Many people do list this certificate on their resume as completed education.
+While you will receive a Certificate or Letter of Completion, you will not receive official UMD credit.
+Many people list these courses on their resume as completed education.

 Is there an out-of-state difference in fees for learners?

-Learners will pay the same amount regardless of their location.
+Learners pay the same amount regardless of their location.
 Fees are calculated in US dollars.